fengxia41103/myblog/content/dev/analyze angular 1x.md

 prefix, and identify inside which HTML tree this is being used, thus formulating a hierarchy.

+# utility

+Script is maintained [here][6].

+1. `pip install click lxml`
+2. to create `.md`: `python code_analysis.py build-doc --manual-data webapp.json --dump-md-to webapp.md --template-header header.md`

+    This will parse `webapp.json` as an input, and merge w/ machine scanned version created by `walk` the code tree for all `.ts` and `.html` files.

+    The merged data set will be written back to `webapp.json`, and create a Pandoc version of `webapp.md` ready for conversion to `.html` and other formats.

+3. to find missing screenshots: `check-screenshots --data <data>.json`

 # example doc

 Once you piece these together, you can get a really impressive doc by